Schedules of Reinforcement: Changing Behavior Using Rewards

 You may also choose to do as I do and skip the fixed schedule entirely.
 It depends on what your child needs.
 But I usually progress from a continuous schedule to a variable schedule with no problem.

-Remember that you may not need schedules of reinforcement to teach every skill to your child, but they can be very effective when he needs more than simple reminders.
+Remember that you may not need schedules of reinforcement to teach every skill to your child, but they can be very effective when they need more than simple reminders.

 Please see my page on rewards for more information on choosing effective reinforcers.